120 ways to save and conserve energy, for a greener planet

 Wasting energy means you’re also wasting money.
 If you want to know an easy way to save energy, just get into the habit of switching off any electrical appliances that aren’t in use.

 - Don’t leave electrical devices on standby.
-According to the Energy Saving Trust, you could save around £30 a year simply by remembering to turn your appliances off standby mode.
+According to the Energy Saving Trust, you could save around £30 a year simply by remembering to turn your appliances off standby mode7.

 - Turn off the lights as you leave a room, unless you’re coming straight back.

-- If you’ve set the timer to switch the heating off at 10am but you’re leaving the house at 8.30am, change it to switch off as you leave the house.
+- If you’ve set the thermostat to switch your heating off at 10am, but you’re leaving the house at 8.30am, change it to switch off as you leave the house.

 - Take chargers out of the wall socket.
-Never leave them switched on, whether they’re for your mobile, your e-reader, your laptop or your digital camera.
-They use power even when the device isn’t charging.
+Never leave them switched on, whether they’re for your mobile, your tablet, your laptop or your digital camera.
+They still use power, even when the device isn’t charging.

-- If you’re tempted to get a second fridge – for example, to put in the garage or utility room – and use it at Christmas or when you’re catering for a party, make sure you empty it and switch it off the rest of the time.
+- If you feel you need a second fridge for the garage or utility room – for example, to use at Christmas, or when you’re catering for a party – make sure you empty it and switch it off the rest of the time.

-How do we conserve energy when we’re going on holiday?
+How do we conserve and save energy when we’re going on holiday?

 Want to know how to conserve energy in your home while you’re away?
 It’s all about finding a happy medium.
-You need to keep your freezer contents safe and your home secure, but you don’t want to waste money on electricity.
-Here are some suggestions to get you started; you’ll find plenty of methods to conserve energy in our ‘What should I do if I go on holiday’ guide in OVO Answers.
+You need to keep your freezer contents frozen and your home secure, but you don’t want to waste money on electricity.
+Here are some suggestions to get you started.
+And you’ll also find plenty of methods to conserve energy in our ‘What should I do if I go on holiday’ guide.

-- Before you go, switch off and unplug everything you can and switch your boiler thermostat to the lowest safe setting.
-You could also consider shutting off the water supply to your washing machine, dishwasher and cistern.
+- Before you go, switch off and unplug everything you can, and switch your boiler thermostat to the lowest safe setting.
+You could also think about shutting off the water supply to your washing machine, dishwasher and cistern.

 - If you’re going away in summer, turn your hot water off.
 If you’re going away in the winter, turn your hot water and heating down to the lowest level that will still ensure your pipes don’t freeze.

 - Planning a holiday?
 Look for eco-friendly hotels and green tourism sites.
 And of course, the less distance you have to travel, the less energy you’ll use.
-In fact, the most energy-saving choice of all is a staycation – that’s when you stay in your own home and have fun visiting local attractions, restaurants and leisure facilities.
+In fact, the most energy-saving choice of all is a staycation – or take a train instead of a plane.

 - If you’re holidaying away from home, make sure you know the energy costs and carbon emissions of your chosen mode of transport.
 Cycling is the most energy-efficient way to travel, while long-haul air flights are probably the worst.